coderkatew/match-it/testing/testing.md

 ## Unresolved Bugs

 **Issue 1**
-* Problem: Partial card grid is display on screen for some screens wider than 2500px.
+* Problem: Partial card grid is displayed on screen for some screens wider than 2500px.
 * Cause: CSS formatting and media queries.
 * Solution: Extend the media queries section in the CSS file to include more device sizes.